MinMin1235/clean-assets-master/readme.md

 ## Description
-    Delete the images that are not imported in your project.
+    Delete the images and media file that are not imported in your project.
+    .jpg .png .jpeg .mp3 .wav
 ### Before
 - src
     - assets